little-apps/little-system-cleaner/README.md

  * First public release made available

+####Version 0.2#####

+ * Improved performance of computing hashes for duplicate finder
+ * Fixed bugs related to registry optimizer
+ * Improved error and exception handling for registry optimizer
+ * Wizard classes all use a base class
+ * Added missing System.Data.SQLite DLL files (for privacy cleaner)
+ * Added ability to determine if running Windows 10
+ * Added checks for needed assembly files
+ * Addressed GDI+ error when displaying registry cleaner results
+ * A few other minor bugs were fixed

 ### Show Your Support ###

 Little Apps relies on people like you to keep our software running.
-If you would like to show your support for Little System Cleaner, then you can [make a donation](https://www.little-apps.com/?donate) using PayPal, Payza or Bitcoins.
+If you would like to show your support for Little System Cleaner, then you can [make a donation](https://www.little-apps.com/?donate) using PayPal, Payza or credit card (via Stripe).
 Please note that any amount helps (even just $1).

 ### Credits ###